othub-io/othub-react/README.md

 - Q2 2024 - OTHub UI improvements and overhaul and Knowledge Asset catalog
 - Q3 2024 - Further UI improvement with Node Operator DKG Voting (experimental)
 - Q4 2024+ - Transition to a more stability focused approach with improved code performance.

-### Expected Impact
-OTHub React is the frontend of [OTHub](othub.io).
-With the right UX, the othub-react repository could be a streamline channel to get new and experienced web3 enthusiasts into the world of verifiable Knowledge Assets.

 ### Instructions
 > **Warning**